 Accounting Services Setup

 Thank you for choosing Accounting Services.
 We are excited to work with you to make this a smooth and easy transition.
 The steps outlined below will help streamline your implementation process.
-If you have questions throughout the process, contact your Accounting Services contact.
+If you have questions throughout the process, contact your relationship manager.

-Step 1 - Complete a Board Resolutions and an Official Authorization List (OAL)
+Step 1 - Complete the Certificate of Board Resolutions and an Official Authorization List (OAL) Forms

 Financial institutions that maintain an account and/or use services at a Federal Reserve Bank must have Board Resolutions and a current Official Authorization List (OAL) on file.

-These forms also must be on file prior to submitting Appendices 1-3 from Operating Circular (OC) #1 and Attachments A and B from the Account Structure Guide (ASG).
+These forms must be on file prior to submitting Appendices 1-3 from Operating Circular (OC) 1 and Attachments A and B from the Account Structure Guide (ASG).
 Appendices 1-3 and Attachments A and B determine your account type and settlement relationships.
-Please note that the individual signing the appendices must be listed on the OAL in order for the request to be processed.
+Please note that the individual signing the appendices must be listed on the OAL for the request to be processed.

 Step 2 - Review Rules and Regulations